Glenn Loovens

 Glenn Loovens (born 22 September 1983) is a Dutch former professional footballer who played as a centre-back.
+He represented his national team twice at senior level, and also played abroad for football clubs in England, Wales, Scotland and Spain.

 Club career

 Early career

 Loovens is the son of Hans Loovens, who played for FC Twente.
 He also has a brother called Ivo.
 He signed for the Feyenoord youth academy when he was twelve years old, where his teammates included Robin van Persie and Said Boutahar.
 In 2001, manager Bert van Marwijk promoted him to the first team.

 Netherlands

-Loovens came through the Feyenoord youth system and made his debut against PSV Eindhoven in the 2001–02 season in the Feyenoord team that later won the UEFA Cup, alongside Robin van Persie, Civard Sprockel and Ferne Snoyl.
+Loovens came through the Feyenoord youth system and made his debut against PSV Eindhoven in the 2001–02 season in the Feyenoord team that later won the UEFA Cup, alongside van Persie, Civard Sprockel and Ferne Snoyl.
 In the later seasons, he failed to make good on his promising start as he quickly lost his position in defence to Patrick Paauwe again.
 He made his European debut at 19 years old, in a 2–0 defeat to Dynamo Kyiv at the Olympic Stadium in Kyiv on 23 October 2002.